 Healthcare is an ambiguous industry that magically combines innovative treatment with legacy software.
 Even in developed countries, hospitals often fail to provide digital interactions.
 But electronic medical records are already typical for healthcare facilities.
 According to the 2018 Medical Economics study, 86% of respondents have EHR development systems with an average length of usage of 7 years.
 This marks a relatively long history.

-At Diceus, we also have rich experience in healthcare software development and implementation.
-We created this guide for customers who want to update their existing digital record solutions or get a brand new one.
+At DICEUS, we also have rich experience in healthcare software development and implementation.
+We created this guide for customers who want to update their existing digital record solutions or get brand-new one.
 Curious readers who want to know more about EHR/EMR also will find the article useful.
-Let’s talk about issues that modern healthcare has, the benefits of electronic records, and development stages.
+Let’s talk about issues that modern healthcare has, the benefits of electronic records, and the development stages.